Ely S. Parker: Personal life

-After the war, in 1867 Parker married a white woman, Minnie Orton Sackett (1849–1932).
+After the war, in 1867 Parker married a white woman, Minnie Orton Sackett.
+Ulysses S Grant walked her down the aisle at their wedding.
 They had one daughter, Maud Theresa Parker (1878–1956).

 Later life, death, and reinterment

 Parker lived his last years in poverty, dying in Fairfield, Connecticut, on August 31, 1895.
 He originally was buried in Connecticut, but the Seneca did not believe that this Algonquian territory was appropriate for his final resting place.
 They requested that his widow relocate his body.
 On January 20, 1897, his body was exhumed and reinterred at Forest Lawn Cemetery in Buffalo, New York.
 He was buried next to his ancestor Red Jacket, a famous Seneca orator, and other notable Senecas of Western New York.

-On November 14, 2025, Parker was posthumously admitted to the bar of the State of New York at a courthouse in Buffalo.
+On November 14, 2025, Parker was posthumously admitted to the bar of the State of New York at a courthouse in Buffalo by the New York Supreme Court, Appellate Division, Fourth Department.
 He had been previously denied admission to the bar on the grounds that Native Americans were not legally citizens of the United States until 1924.